Sebecc/QA-Portfolio/README.md

 # QA-Portfolio
-Portfolio of game bug reports and QA documentation.
+Portfolio of bug reports and QA documentation.

 # QA Portfolio

 Hello!
-My name is Sebastian and I am an aspiring Game QA Tester with a background in Game Design and technical troubleshooting.
+My name is Sebastian and I am an aspiring QA Tester with a background in Game Design and technical troubleshooting.

 This repository contains examples of bug reports and testing documentation created as part of my journey toward a professional career in Quality Assurance.